anybill/documentation/api_vendor.md

   Here you can find the complete OpenAPI Specifications for the Vendor API.
 </p>
 <p>
-  Click on your Preferred OpenAPI tool to view the Specifications:
+  Click on your preferred OpenAPI tool to view the specifications:
 </p>

 - #### [SwaggerUI](https://vendor-api-stg.anybill.de/index.html)